Mathwiz961/AppCompare/README.md

 The program uses the APIs "close-to-location" and you need to supply a (lat, lon, buff) triple (buffer in meters) to the get_routes function in the main program.

 Bikemap.py is a html parser that scrapes data from bikemap webpage.
 You will need a CSV file with a list of trip IDs you want to download (find appropriate IDs on bikemap web site for your project).
 The meta data is saved to a CSV file and the GPS points are stored as GPX files.
 Use GPXtoPoint.py to convert the GPX files to point features in a postgreSQL database.

+The two csv files are the statistics we gathered and analyzed for the study.